 Please tell me what to do?
 She has been accessing my social database and downloading my photos.
-I really do not want to become a victim of false statements.
-I want to take legal action against her for accessing my social network, provoking my in laws against me and creating problems in my married life.
+I do not want to become a victim of false statements.
+I want to take legal action against her for accessing my social network, provoking my in-laws against me and creating problems in my married life.
 She has also made extremely disgusting and rude statements about me and my husband not having a child yet and has called my husband and me bad words (like buffalo and other animal names) in her WhatsApp messages to my brother in law.
 My brother in law has not responded to her messages.
-Please advice me the best legal option.
+Please advise me about the best legal option.

-You cannot prevent her to access your photos etc on facebook because you posted it for public access.
-You have right to restrict its access to selected person and such option is given in the privacy settings of facebook.
+You cannot prevent her to access your photos etc on Facebook because you posted it for public access.
+You have the right to restrict its access to the selected person and such an option is given in the privacy settings of Facebook.

 You said that “She has unnecessarily started posting false statements claiming to be made by me as well.”
-This act constitutes offence punishable under section 66 D of the Information Technology Act.
+This act constitutes an offence punishable under section 66 D of the Information Technology Act.
 When a person cheats by personation by using computer resources he shall be punished under section 66 D of the Information Technology Act.
-Sentence for this offence is three years of imprisonment and fine up to one lakh rupees.
+The sentence for this offence is three years of imprisonment and a fine up to one lakh rupees.

 If she hacked your password etc then you can prosecute her under section 66 C of the Information Technology Act.